zr0/Bspwm/scripts/covers/README.md

-# Here is were i save my covers you can set to another place
+# Here is were i save my album covers you can set to another place